-COPENHAGEN, Denmark — The Danish government proposes a fourth COVID-19 vaccine dose for highly vulnerable people, amid a spike in cases of the Omicron variant.
+COPENHAGEN, Denmark — The Danish government on Wednesday proposed a fourth COVID vaccine dose for highly vulnerable people, amid a spike in cases of the Omicron variant.

-Health Minister Magnus Heunicke says the move marks a “new chapter” in the fight against the spread of the Covid-19 virus.
+Health Minister Magnus Heunicke said the move marked a “new chapter” in the fight against the spread of the COVID-19 virus.

-Denmark will offer the fourth dose to “the most vulnerable citizens” — notably those diagnosed with serious ailments who received an initial booster during the autumn, Heunicke tells a news conference.
+Denmark will offer the fourth dose to “the most vulnerable citizens” — notably those diagnosed with serious ailments who received an initial booster during the autumn, Heunicke told a news conference.

-Health authorities say those concerned will be contacted by early next week.
+Danish health authorities said those eligible for the fourth dose would be contacted by early next week.

-Praising an “ambitious” immunization campaign, Heunicke says Denmark “once again has the epidemic under control” as it looks to join Israel and Chile in offering a fourth dose to at-risk citizens.
+Praising an “ambitious” immunization campaign, Heunicke said Denmark “once again has the epidemic under control” as it looks to join Israel and Chile in offering a fourth dose to at-risk citizens.

 The validity of health passes for the 79.6% of the population jabbed will meanwhile be cut from the current seven to five months following a second dose.